 - The cumulative GPA would begin with a 0.00.
 Students must earn at least a 2.0 cumulative GPA in the 17 credits and a minimum of a 2.0 in major and minor courses.

-- Given graduates from Austin College have met the foundation, breadth and competency requirements in their first degree, they will not have to complete those requirements again.
+- Given that graduates from Austin College have met the foundation, breadth, and competency requirements in their first degree, they will not have to complete those requirements again.

 If students earned their first bachelor’s degree from another accredited four-year institution of higher education, they must meet the following requirements to earn a second bachelor’s degree from Austin College:

 - Complete a minimum of 17 course credits at Austin College.

 - Complete a major and a minor from the current entering Bulletin (academic catalog), meeting all grade point average (GPA), residency, and course requirements related to the selected major and minor.